rails/rails/guides/source/active_record_validations.md

 Since `false.blank?` is true, if you want to validate the presence of a boolean field you should use `validates :field_name, inclusion: { in: [true, false] }`.

-The default error message is "_can't be empty_".
+The default error message is _"can't be empty"_.

 ### `uniqueness`